-5. Subrecipient is strongly encouraged to participate in all national or state mobilization efforts in conjunction with, or at the direction of, the Highway Safety and Traffic Division.
-These mobilizations include, but are not limited to: Click It or Ticket campaign, Drive Sober or Get Pulled Over campaign, Youth Seat Belt enforcement campaign, Child Passenger Safety campaign, and quarterly enforcement efforts.
+5. Subrecipient is expected to participate in associated national or state mobilization efforts in conjunction with, or at the direction of, the Highway Safety and Traffic Division.
+These mobilizations include, but are not limited to: Click It or Ticket campaign, Drive Sober or Get Pulled Over campaign, Youth Seat Belt enforcement campaign, Child Passenger Safety campaign, Holiday Impaired Driving campaign, and quarterly enforcement efforts.
 Mobilization reporting efforts shall be completed using the online mobilization reporting form located at: https://mobilization.rejis.org/.